African Violets are native to Eastern Africa, and belong to the Gesneriad family.

 Fertilize your violet once every two weeks with a 15-20-15 fertilizer during the spring/summer, and once a month during the cooler fall/winter months.

-Most Alocasias are native to Asia and should be watered thoroughly after the top half of the soil appears dry.
+Most Alocasia are native to Asia and should be watered thoroughly after the top half of the soil appears dry.

 Provide bright indirect sunlight and temperatures from 55 to 95 degrees Fahrenheit.